Praying Indian: Early history

 In 1646, the General Court of Massachusetts passed an "Act for the Propagation of the Gospel amongst the Indians."
 It and the success of Reverend John Eliot and other missionaries preaching Christianity to the New England tribes raised interest in England.
 In 1649, the Long Parliament passed an ordination forming "A Corporation for the Promoting and Propagating the Gospel of Jesus Christ in New England," which raised funds to support the cause.

-Contributors raised approximately £12,000 to invest in the cause, to be used mainly in the Massachusetts Bay Colony and in New York.
+Contributors raised approximately £12,000 to invest in the cause, to be used mainly in the Massachusetts Bay Colony and in the Province of New York.
 Eliot received financial aid from the corporation to start schools to teach the Native Americans.
 The Indian nations involved appear to have included the Massachusett and the Nipmuc.

 On October 28, 1646, in Nonantum (now Newton), Eliot preached his first sermon to Native Americans in their Massachusett language in the wigwam of Waban, the first convert of his tribe.
 Waban later offered his son to be taught in the ways of the European colonists and served as an interpreter.
 Eliot translated the Bible into the Massachusett language and published it in 1663 as Mamusse Wunneetupanatamwe Up-Biblum God.
-By 1675, 20% of New England's Natives were living in Praying Towns.
+By 1675, 20% of New England's Natives were living in praying towns.

-Christian Indian Towns were eventually located throughout Eastern and Central Massachusetts and included Littleton (Nashoba), Lowell (Wamesit, initially incorporated as part of Chelmsford), Grafton (Hassanamessit), Marlborough (Okommakamesit), Hopkinton (Makunkokoag), Canton (Punkapoag), Mendon-Uxbridge (Wacentug), and Natick.
+Christian Indian Towns were eventually located throughout Eastern and Central Massachusetts and included Littleton (Nashoba), Lowell (Wamesit, initially incorporated as part of Chelmsford), Grafton (Hassanamessit), Marlborough (Okommakamesit), Hopkinton (Makunkokoag), Canton (Punkapoag), Mendon-Uxbridge (Wacentug), Billerica (Shawshin), and Natick.
 Only Natick has retained its original name.
 Praying Indian Towns started by Eliot extended into Connecticut and included Wabaquasset (Senexet, Wabiquisset), six miles west of the Quinebaug River in present-day Woodstock, the largest of the three northeastern Connecticut praying towns.

 The towns had a location that served as an outlying wall of defense for the colony, a function that came to an end in 1675, during King Philip's War.
 Praying Indians offered their service as scouts to the colonists in Massachusetts but were rejected by the Puritans in Boston.
 Instead, Praying Indian residents were first confined to their villages and were thus restricted from their farms and unable to feed themselves.
 Many were confined on Deer Island in Boston Harbor.

-John Eliot and many others in the Plymouth Colony tried to prevent it, but it is reported that it became dangerous in Massachusetts to talk positively any Native Americans, which likely contributed to the initial successes of the Indian rebellion.
+John Eliot and many others in the Plymouth Colony tried to prevent it, but it is reported that it became dangerous in Massachusetts to talk positively about any Native Americans, which likely contributed to the initial successes of the Indian rebellion.
 The order for removal was passed in October 1675, and by December, well over 1,000 Christian Indians had been brought to the island, where many died during the winter due to the harsh conditions.
 The survivors were released in 1676.

 After the war, in part because of the loss of life, the General Court of Massachusetts disbanded 10 of the original 14 towns in 1677 and placed the rest under the supervision of colonists, but some communities survived and retained their religious and education systems.